kw7oe/kw7oe.github.io/content/posts/support-tests-rerun-in-exunit-run.md

 Seems like all we need to do is calling `Module.register_attribute/3` to persist the `ex_unit_async` module attribute.
 But where?

-Once again, searching for the `ex_unit_async` in the codebase quickly lead us to `ExUnit.Case`:
+Once again, searching for the `ex_unit_async` in the codebase lead us to `ExUnit.Case`:

 ```elixir